 - This recipe is incredibly easy to make and doesn’t take long.

 - Just like for our eggless pancake recipe, you don’t need any eggs or egg replacers like flax egg.

-- These vegan buttermilk pancakes make a healthy and filling vegan breakfast.
+- These dairy free buttermilk pancakes make a healthy and filling vegan breakfast.

 - You don’t need to be vegan to enjoy these delicious fluffy vegan pancakes!
 We guarantee that your whole family will fall in love with these instantly.

 About The Ingredients

 - Almond milk: You can buy your favorite product from the store or learn how to make creamy almond milk at home.
-We use it to make a quick vegan buttermilk, which is the key ingredient for these vegan pancakes to become thick and fluffy.
+We use it to make a quick vegan buttermilk, which is the key ingredient for these dairy free pancakes to become thick and fluffy.
 Oh and if you don't want nut milk, you can use soy milk and have the same fluffy result.

 - Apple cider vinegar: This light-colored vinegar won’t add a flavor to the pancakes.
 We just mix it with almond milk to make buttermilk.
 You can also use white vinegar or even lemon juice too.